 After graduating from the University of Michigan in 1996, Brian attended the University of Chicago Law School, where he was a co-founder and articles editor of the Chicago Journal of International Law.
 Brian received his J.D. (with honors) in 2000, and went on to clerk for the Honorable Alex Kozinski, of the U.S. Court of Appeals for the Ninth Circuit.
 From 2001-2002, Brian clerked for the Honorable Shira A. Scheindlin, of the U.S. District Court for the Southern District of New York.

-After clerking, Brian worked as an independent consultant for various law firms, as well as arbitrators and mediators at JAMS, gaining experience in a wide range of commercial and complex litigation matters.
-Brian first collaborated with Charles Colman Law in 2011; he took on a formal role at the Firm earlier this year, assuming the title and responsibilities of Executive Director in May 2013.
+Brian first collaborated with Charles Colman Law, PLLC, in 2011.
+He took on a formal role at the Firm earlier this year, assuming the title and responsibilities of Executive Director in May 2013.

 Brian is admitted to practice law in the State of Connecticut, with admission pending in New York State.

 Paul Eli Mehrer is Of Counsel to the Firm.